Trustly

 Request format for account verification

-There are several things you must consider when using purchase requests in the Trustly method:- You send purchase requests by sending the
+There are several things you need to consider when sending account verification requests by using the Trustly method:

 /v2/payment/online-banking/trustly/account_verification